fareensamad/COMP-330-Team-Project/README.md

 # COMP-330-Team-Project
-This project is a music review webiste
+This project is a music review website

 To run:
 1. Open this repo in a code editor